Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 Glenn self-published his first three books.
 Then in 2005, an executive editor with John Wiley & Sons in New York City sent him an email with one sentence that would change his life forever.
 It read:

-“I want to publish your next book.”
+“We want to publish your next book.”

 Wiley is a literary giant that published legends including Edgar Allen Poe, Herman Melville, Nathaniel Hawthorne, Washington Irving, Hans Christian Andersen, and Charles Dickens in the 1800’s.

-Today they’re the largest publisher of medical, scientific, academic, and business books in the entire world.
-They’ve published 490 Nobel Laureates from every Nobel Prize category; and also publish the For Dummies series, CliffsNotes™ study guides, Betty Crocker®, and Weight Watchers® cookbooks.
+Today they’re the world’s largest publisher of medical, scientific, academic, and business books .
+They’ve published 490 Nobel Laureates from every Nobel Prize category; and also publish the For Dummies™ series, CliffsNotes™, Betty Crocker®, and Weight Watchers® cookbooks.

-So how does a “Dumb Tennessee Hillbilly” in Nashville get lucky enough to have a giant in New York City want to publish him?
+So how does a “Dumb Hillbilly” in Nashville get lucky enough to have a giant in New York City want to publish him?

 Glenn always answers that question with this Thomas Jefferson quote: